progitting/Eaglercraft-X-1.8.8/README.md

 <p>
 <h1>Servers</h1>
-Go to <a href="https://docs.google.com/document/d/1Dz7OAYckd_oea3qUHkRYtT4eZVZjuQalIUKyZ3ZFaEA/edit?usp=sharing"<a>this doc<a> to get <b>a list of Multiplayer Server Addresses.</b> I currently own it and will make any updates if needed.
+Go to <a href="https://docs.google.com/document/d/1Dz7OAYckd_oea3qUHkRYtT4eZVZjuQalIUKyZ3ZFaEA/edit?usp=sharing"<a>this doc<a> to get <b>a list of Multiplayer Server Addresses.</b> I currently make any updates on the document for any new servers created.
 </p>

 <h1>IMPORTANT!</h1>

 <p>
-When you create a new world, it will be a black screen, or you may have spawned underground. <b>ALL YOU HAVE TO DO IS WAIT 1–5 MINUTES!</b> It will fix on its own.
-It will also be laggy at first, but it will smooth out after 5–10 minutes. <b>Keep in mind that this is an old version of Minecraft and that not everything in the real current Minecraft will be avialable.</b>
+When you create a new world, it will be a black screen, or you may have spawned underground. <b>ALL YOU HAVE TO DO IS WAIT FOR 1 TO 5 MINUTES!</b> It will fix on its own.
+It will also be laggy and unstable at first, but it will smooth out after 5 to 10 minutes. <b>Keep in mind that this is an older version of Minecraft and that not everything in the real current Minecraft will be avialable, such as the newer mobs and blocks.</b>
 </p>

 <div>

-<footer><small><b>Disclaimer:</b> I do not own Eaglercraft, and I am not associated with it in any way, this is just a way for people to access it fullscreen on browser.<small><footer>
+<footer><small><b>Disclaimer:</b> I do not own EaglerCraft or Minecraft, and I am not associated with these games in any way, this is just a way for people to access EaglerCraft fullscreen on their browser.<small><footer>